 Though Airbnb has a good way to trace the identity of your guest it does not mean you don’t take precautions yourself.
 If you are about to leave your home with some guests lock your space and keep your valuables hidden.

-Although Airbnb gives you insurance worth over 1$ million don’t hesitate to get yourself additional insurance policies that cover movable valuable like laptops, cameras, and other gadgets.
+Although Airbnb gives you insurance worth over 1$ million don’t hesitate to get yourself additional insurance policies that cover movable valuables like laptops, cameras, and other gadgets.

-It’s okay to be picky when it comes to potential guests:
+Airbnb Hosting Tip 10: It’s okay to be picky when it comes to potential guests

 Potential guests can sometimes give away hints of what type of guest they will be.
 If you come across people that give away red flags just decline them politely and move onto another potential guest.